-Based on the above performance, the Compensation Committee made the following compensation determinations with respect to the 2013 compensation for our Named Executive Officers:
+Based on the above performance, the Compensation Committee made the following compensation determinations with respect to the 2014 compensation for our Named Executive Officers:

-- Authorized the achievement of our performance-based non-equity incentive at 242% of target; - Authorized a Company-wide profit-sharing pool equal to 15% of the adjusted operating profit after full accrual of the profit sharing; and - Authorized satisfaction of the performance trigger criteria for the 2013 annual performance-based equity awards; these awards will complete the time-vesting trigger on March 5, 2016.
+- Authorized the achievement of our performance-based non-equity incentive at only 35% of target for all eligible non-officer employees; - Authorized a discretionary bonus of 12.5% of base salary for the Company officers; - Authorized a Company-wide profit-sharing pool equal to 15% of the adjusted operating profit after full accrual of the profit sharing and bonuses; and - Determined that the performance criteria for the 2014 annual performance-based equity awards were not achieved.

-Based on our assessment of competitive market pay and our operating performance in the top decile of the relevant indices, our Committee believes our pay and performance for 2013 are well aligned.
+As a result of the Compensation Committee's determinations, the Company-wide profit-sharing pool decreased 46% from 2013 and the performance-based non-equity incentive compensation decreased 82% from 2013.
+Our Committee believes that these reductions in incentive compensation illustrate the alignment of our pay and performance for 2014.
 In light of the Company's financial accomplishments and our pay-for-performance philosophy, the Compensation Committee recommends that our shareholders vote "FOR" this year's resolution to approve the Named Executive Officer ("NEO") compensation as described in this Proxy Statement.